Azhar190238/Azhar190238/README.md

     <td style="width: 60%; vertical-align: top;">
       <h2 style="font-size: 1.5rem; color: #007bff;">I am Azharuddin</h2>
       <p style="font-size: 1rem; color: #333;">
         A dedicated web developer with a strong foundation in computer science, having graduated from Khulna University.
-My skills encompass a range of web technologies including HTML, CSS, JavaScript, React, Angular for front-end development, and Node.js, Express, PHP, Python for back-end development.
+My skills encompass a range of web technologies including HTML, CSS, JavaScript, React  for front-end development, and Node.js, Express for back-end development.
 I am proficient in database management with MySQL, MongoDB, and experienced with Git for version control.
 I have developed and maintained multiple websites and web applications, focusing on user experience and performance optimization.
 My projects include a fully functional e-commerce platform using React and Node.js, a dynamic blog platform using Django, and a personal portfolio website.
 I excel in problem-solving, attention to detail, and teamwork, and am passionate about continuous learning and staying updated with the latest industry trends.
       </p>
     </td>
   </tr>